0xKYC/.github/profile/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the GPT - 3.0 License.
+Distributed under the GPL - 3.0 License.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>